-Or, if you got your conditional residence based on marriage and the qualifying marriage was a sham to get a green card or has been judicially annulled or terminated (other than through the death of your spouse); or you paid the U.S. citizen to get you a green card, your conditional resident status may be revoked.
+Or, if you got your conditional residence based on marriage and the qualifying marriage was a sham to get a green card or has been judicially annulled or terminated (other than through the death of your spouse); or you paid the U.S. citizen to get you a green card; your conditional resident status may be revoked.
 You may request a hearing to review this determination.
-(See Section 216 of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1186a.)
+(See § 216 of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1186a.)

 Like any green card holder, you can be removed from the U.S. if you do something that makes you deportable under Section 237 of the Immigration and Nationality Act (I.N.A.)
 (8 U.S.C. § 1227), such as committing a crime or espionage or engaging in terrorist or subversive activity.

 Also, if you leave the U.S. for more than 180 days (around six months) and try to return, you can be found inadmissible.
 (You might remember that you had to overcome the grounds of inadmissibility when first applying for the green card, such as proving that you didn't have any communicable disease of public health significance, weren't likely to become a public charge, and again, hadn't committed significant crimes.)

-With a marriage-based application, your main concern will be showing that you and your spouse are still married and sharing a life, and that the marriage is not a fake.
+With a marriage-based application, your main concern will be showing that you and your spouse are still married and sharing a life, and that the marriage is not a fake or fraud.
 Focus on supplying documents like shared lease or mortgages, bank accounts, children's birth certificates, and so forth.
 Don't just send in the same materials that USCIS has seen before.
 Gather more recent materials.
 If you're separated, divorced, or your spouse has died, your case isn't hopeless, but you'll need to apply for a waiver.
 (Get an attorney's help with this.)

 If you have been granted an EB-5 visa, you will need to show that you followed through by making the required investment and providing employment to ten or more U.S. workers.
 For example, you should provide audited financial statements, business receipts, payroll records, bank statements, business licenses, tax returns, and Form I-9s.
 An attorney can help you with all this.